mattiaferrarini/cartabinaria.github.io/content/en/wiki/raccolte-di-risorse/csurename.md

 draft: true
 ---

-`csurename` (hosted [on GitHub](https://github.com/csunibo/csurename)) is a small command-line tool that renames all files in a folder to adhere to the `kebab-case` convention of CSUnibo's resources for courses.
+`csurename` (hosted [on GitHub](https://github.com/cartabinaria/csurename)) is a small command-line tool that renames all files in a folder to adhere to the `kebab-case` convention of CartaBinaria's resources for courses.

 ![screenshot-of-csurename](https://user-images.githubusercontent.com/34945306/90803472-c85b3f00-e2e6-11ea-8552-9e14ac306522.png)